orbital23-rpgym/RPGym/docs/dev.md

 ## Deployment

 - When ready to deploy, merge changes from `main` into `production`.
-- Code on `production` will be automatically deployed using Expo Application Services.
+- Code on `production` will be automatically deployed to Firebase Hosting, as well as an Expo Application Services update.
-- RPGym can be run using Expo Go using the QR code/link on the [Expo project page](https://expo.dev/@xenosf/rpgym).